-Darin Logue is a Graduate of the University of Missouri’s Law Enforcement Training Academy.
-Upon completing the Academy, Logue has worked in capacities ranging from Patrol Officer, Narcotics Detective, Police Chief and Special Agent with the State of Missouri.
+Logue has worked in capacities ranging from Patrol Officer, Narcotics Detective, Police Chief, Training Supervisor and Special Agent with the State of Missouri.

 In his free time, Logue is a private pilot and aviation enthusiast in addition to spending time on his monthly 10-6 podcast and other projects .

 A question we get often is: “What makes your training different from the CCW class I took?”
 Our response is simple.
 “We DO NOT know what you learned in your CCW class.”
 But here is our grassroots platform: